tkoz0/janko.at-puzzle-scraping/README.md

 `.x-janko` files to complete successfully.
 The puzzle is specified as a path relative to `/Raetsel` on the server, such as `/Sudoku` and the output file can be anything, preferably with the `.jsonl` extension.

+# todo

+Downloader script does not actually download all the puzzles from the website.
+For example, there are 20 Area-51 puzzles, but only 3 are downloaded.
+A possible solution is to enumerate puzzles and try to download pages individually.